-The Aurora Summit: Celebrating the Art, Folklore, Science, and Photography of the Aurora Borealis
+The Aurora Summit: Celebrating the Art, Culture, Science, and Photography of the Aurora Borealis

 This conference is open to anyone with a passion for the Northern Lights or night photography.
 Hosted by Mike Shaw Photography, the workshop features a keynote speaker, a panel, and presentations on topics related to Aurora and the night sky.

 Aurora Summit 19

 Friday, Oct.
 25 – Sunday, Oct.
 27, 2019

 Open to the public with registration

 “Secrets to spotting the Northern Lights revealed at northern Minnesota gathering”

 • Melissa was interviewed alongside many other Aurora Chasers during Aurora Summit 18: Celebrating the Art, Culture, Science, and Photography of the Aurora Borealis.
 She co-founded the event with Dixie J. Burbank and Mike Shaw Photography.